exakat/php-dictionary/dictionary/privacy.ini.rst

 In PHP applications, privacy considerations include:

 + Minimising data collection: only collecting data that is strictly necessary
-+ Encryption: storing sensitive data (passwords, PII) in encrypted or hashed form
++ Encryption: storing sensitive data, such as passwords, secrets, personal informatin, in encrypted or hashed form
 + Anonymisation and pseudonymisation: replacing identifying information with tokens or hashes
 + Consent management: obtaining and recording user consent before collecting data
 + Data retention policies: deleting data after its retention period expires